brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

     * AWS CloudTrail (API Calls)
     * Custom events (e.g. HTTP 403 status in Apache web-server logs)
     * Scheduled events
-* Rules: match incoming events and orute them to one or more targets
+* Rules: match incoming events and route them to one or more targets
 * Targets: Lambda, SNS topics.
 SQS queues, Kinesis Streams and more

 ## AWS Config

-AWS Config is a fully managed service that provides you with an AWS resource inventorgy, configuration history and configuration change notifications to enable security and governance.
+AWS Config is a fully managed service that provides you with an AWS resource inventory, configuration history and configuration change notifications to enable security and governance.

 Enables: Compliance auditing, security analysis, resource tracking (what resource we're using where)
 Provides: Configuration snapshots and log config changes of AWS resources, automated compliance checking